mark-kubacki/systemd-transparent-udp-forwarderd/README.md

 ## Run

-We will use **Avorion**, a random game, for this example.
-It expects UDP packets on ports 27000, 27003, 27020, and 27021, but cannot be socket-activated.
+We will use **Avorion**, a random game, for this example, which expects UDP packets on ports 27000, 27003, 27020, and 27021; but cannot be socket-activated.
-It's *service file* looks like this (excerpt):
+Its *service file* looks like this (excerpt):

 ```ini
 # avorion-server.service